 In this blog post, I'm going to show you the two features of the "Messaging" extension.
 I'm also going to suggest two ways in which "Messaging" could be improved in future Joomla releases.

-Feature #1: Private Messaging
+Messaging Feature #1: Private Messages

 In the Components menu, you can find the Messaging extension.
 Click that link.